 Included in your plan is a basic website that lets you insert show notes (through the episode description section mentioned above), and a place where people can subscribe and share your episodes.

-You can check out my Buzzsprout website for the Set Sail Podcast (opens in new tab) to get a feel for it.
+You can check out my Buzzsprout website for the Podcasting Simplified Podcast (opens in new tab) to get a feel for it.

 I don’t think it looks bad by any means, you’re just limited to the sort of customization you can do.
 It’s a great starting point, but at some point, you’ll want your own site so you can collect emails, add images, and a ton more.